-The mission of the Metropolitan Milwaukee Association of Commerce (MMAC) is to encourage business development, job creation and capital investment.
-MMAC represents nearly 1,800 member businesses in this effort – 90% of which are small businesses with fewer than 300 employees.
-Small businesses are responsible for an overwhelming percentage – around 82% – of job creation.
+The mission of the MMAC is to encourage business development, job creation and capital investment.
+The MMAC represents nearly 1,800 member businesses in this effort—90% of which are businesses with fewer than 300 employees.
+Small businesses are responsible for an overwhelming percentage—around 82%—of job creation.
 Simply put, small businesses are vital to Wisconsin’s economy and creating a better environment for them ensures a more prosperous future for the Milwaukee Region and Wisconsin.

 Ensuring a Quality Workforce

 Provide a tax credit for corporate contributions providing private school scholarships to low-income children or educational improvement organizations supporting innovative programs in public schools.

 Tax Incentives for Building the Economy of Tomorrow

 Repeal capital gains tax hike approved last session (restore the 60% cap gains tax exemption) and pursue further cuts in the Wisconsin capital gains tax rate.

 Create and enforce limits on state government operations providing the same service or product in competition with private-sector businesses.

 Create a system of preference points within the state bidding system for Wisconsin-based companies.

 Create a 60-day time limit for the state of Wisconsin to pay private businesses under contract with them for products or services.